-In the UAE UAE respondents mostly feel that there is no change in their personal financial situation, when compared to the same time last year; 43% believe their situation is the same, 28% believe that their situation is worse, and only 24% state that things are better.
-A similar balance is true with regards to the opinion of the country’s economy –34% believe that it is the same as last year, 29% believe that it is worse, and 27% believe that it has improved.
+KSA respondents mostly feel that their personal financial situation is slightly better, when compared to the same time last year; 33% believe their situation is the same, 25% believe that their situation is worse, and 36% state that things are better.
+A similar balance is true with regards to the opinion of the country’s economy –29% believe that it is the same as last year, 28% believe that it is worse, and 32% believe that it has improved.

-Sentiment is somewhat dispassionate in terms of business; 41% believe that this is a ‘neutral time’ for business conditions (only 19% state that this is a ‘good time’), while 45% believe that this is a ‘neutral time to buy’ goods and only 18% think it is a good time to do so.
+Sentiment is somewhat positive in terms of business; 41% believe that this is a ‘good time’ for business conditions, though 37% believe that this is a ‘neutral time to buy’ goods and only 19% think it is a good time to do so.

-Employment conditions are not considered to be too favourable, with 43% claiming that there are very few jobs available; 35% of respondents say that their company has less employees now than it did this time last year (28% claim that they now have more colleagues).
-Salaries are considered not to have kept up with the cost of living, according to a massive 70%.
+Employment conditions are considered to be favourable, with 33% claiming that there plenty of jobs available; 43% of respondents say that their company has more employees now than it did this time last year.
+Salaries are considered not to have kept up with the cost of living, according to a massive 59%.

-As ever, there is considerable optimism for the future in the UAE, with 46% stating their belief that their personal financial situation will be better in a year’s time, while 45% hold hope that the country’s economy will also have improved.
-Business and employment conditions are expected to become more favourable by 46% and 31% of respondents, respectively.
-Despite this, only 23% are optimistic that their companies will grow in terms of number of employees, with 40% remaining neutral with regards to meeting staffing requirements.
-Satisfaction with career prospects, growth and job security remains neutral to negative; only 15% favour their prospects in the coming year, only 18% believe there will be the opportunity for career growth, and only 22% are confident in the security of their job.
+As ever, there is considerable optimism for the future in KSA, with 58% stating their belief that their personal financial situation will be better in a year’s time, while 54% hold hope that the country’s economy will also have improved.
+Business and employment conditions are expected to become more favourable by 56% and 43% of respondents, respectively.
+Despite this, only 30% are optimistic that their companies will grow in terms of number of employees, with 40% remaining neutral with regards to meeting staffing requirements.
+Satisfaction with career prospects, growth and job security remains neutral to negative; only 19% favour their prospects in the coming year, only 23% believe there will be the opportunity for career growth, and only 30% are confident in the security of their job.
 A 47% majority are dissatisfied with their current compensation.

 Data for the quarterly Bayt.com Consumer Confidence Index survey – March 2012 was collected online from January 30 – February 14 2012, with 9,324 respondents aged over 18 years, covering GCC Arab, North African, Levant, Western Expatriate and Asian nationalities.
 Countries who participated are UAE, KSA, Kuwait, Oman, Qatar, Bahrain, Lebanon, Syria, Jordan, Egypt, Morocco, Algeria, Tunisia and Pakistan.